HttpRafa/atomic-cloud/docs/index.md

 ## Documentation Status 🚧

 This documentation is a work in progress.
 We apologize for any grammatical errors or incomplete sections.
-We welcome contributions from the community—if you’d like to help improve the documentation, please consider submitting a Pull Request.
+We welcome contributions from the commservery—if you’d like to help improve the documentation, please consider submitting a Pull Request.

 ## Installation

 Atomic Cloud comprises two main components: the **Controller** and the **CLI**.
 Below are the recommended installation options:

-- **Docker Installation**: We recommend installing via a Docker image for ease of deployment.
+- **Docker Installation**: We recommend installing via a Docker image for ease of group.
 Follow the instructions in our [Docker Installation Guide](installation/docker.md).
 - **Standard Installation**: If you prefer not to use Docker, refer to our [Standard Installation Guide](installation/normal.md).

 ### Controller